Soccer-Italy's Serie A accepts 1.7 bln euro bid for media unit stake | Business

 Soccer-Italy's Serie A accepts 1.7 bln euro bid for media unit stake

-Italy's Serie A on Thursday agreed to sell a stake in its media business to a private equity consortium for 1.7 billion euros ($2 billion) as the top-flight soccer league seeks to prop up revenues hit by the COVID-19 pandemic.
+Italy's top-flight soccer league Serie A on Thursday agreed to sell a stake in its media business to a private equity consortium for 1.7 billion euros ($2 billion) as it seeks to prop up revenues hit by the COVID-19 pandemic.
 At a meeting in Rome, the league's 20 clubs unanimously accepted the offer by CVC Capital Partners, Advent International and state-backed Italian fund FSI for a 10% stake in a new unit handling the league's broadcast rights.

 - READ MORE ON: